By David Joel Miller.

-Many baby boomers have held onto their drug of choice as they aged.
+Many baby boomers have held onto their drug of choice as they have aged.
 Up to 50% of all hospital emergency room admissions of senior citizens is the result of an overdose of drugs and or alcohol.
 In the year 2015 seniors age 60 to 65 are three times more likely to be using illicit drugs that those who were in that age group in the year 2000.
-Old hippies are still getting high, sometimes with life threatening consequences.
+Old hippies are still getting high, sometimes with life-threatening consequences.

 Prescription drug deaths predominate.